 “When Harvey has been an employee for longer than the buyers have been alive and maybe Harvery's a godfather, an uncle or an uncle-like figure, it's really hard to get rid of Harvey," she said.
 While letting Harvey go may be healthy for the business in the long run, "it can be incredibly disruptive to the business in the short run."

-A parent selling or giving a business to offspring may choose any number of ways to structure that transition.
-If some of the children plan to inherit and run the business while their siblings pursue other careers, parents should consider ways to assure all parties are treated equitably in estate planning, said City National's Davis.
+A parent selling or giving a business to children may choose any number of ways to structure that transition.
+If some of the children plan to inherit and run the business while their siblings pursue other careers, parents should consider ways to assure all parties are treated equitably in estate planning, said City National's DeLauro.